golang/go/src/cmd/compile/internal-abi.md

 as follows:

 1. Remember I and FP.
+1. If T has zero size, add T to the stack sequence S and return.
 1. Try to register-assign V.
 1. If step 2 failed, reset I and FP to the values from step 1, add T to the stack sequence S, and assign V to this field in S.